koshiex/RESTScrapper/README.md

 ## Overview
 REST Scrapper is a web scraper designed to interact through REST APIs.
 Allows you to extract the HTML of a page or get an array of products from various Russian marketplaces obtained by sorting prices in ascending order for a specific querytasks.

-In the future, it is planned to speed up the application, improve search results and add more marketplaces
+In the future, it is planned to speed up the application, improve search results, add more marketplaces and increase security.

 ## Features
 - Supports multiple REST API endpoints